IETF-OPS-DIR/Review-Template/opsdir-review-template.md

 # Ops-Dir Review Template

-Hello,
+Hi,

 I have been selected as the Operational Directorate (opsdir) reviewer for this Internet-Draft.

-The Operational Directorate reviews all operational and management-related Internet-Draft to ensure alignment with operational best practices.
+The Operational Directorate reviews all operational and management-related Internet-Drafts to ensure alignment with operational best practices and that adequate operational considerations are covered.

 A complete set of _"Guidelines for Considering Operations and Management in IETF Specifications"_ can be found at https://datatracker.ietf.org/doc/draft-opsarea-rfc5706bis/.